fatima2304/chromeext_calc/README.md

 # chromeext_calc

-this is a popup calculator application which is developed as a chrome extension , the popup also contains links to contact me social media platforms such as linkedin , facebook, google+ and twitter .
+This is a popup calculator application which is developed as a chrome extension , the popup also contains links to contact me social media platforms such as linkedin , facebook, google+ and twitter .

 In order to use it ,
 1>First clone this repository .